SparkleNetworks/LinkedInNET/README.md

 You should not catch `WebException`s as they are wrapped into `LinkedInApiException`s.

+### 8. Explore

+Code documentation is quite present.
+You auto-completion to discover stuff.

+The MVC demo app has a /Explore page that demonstrates most API calls.
+Have a look at it.

 Contribute
 ------------

 We are generating code based on a XML file.
 This XML file is manually filled to represent the API.
-We are still working hard on bringing something reliable here.
+We worked hard to bring something reliable.
 The API coverage should be implemented by expanding the XML file and enhancing code generation.

-To generate the API code, simply "Run custom tool" on the `Service.tt` file.
+To generate the API code, build the "ServiceDefinition" project in Debug mode, then "Run custom tool" on the `Service.tt` file.
+The XML file will be read and most of the code will be updated automagically.

 To alter code generation, search for `CSharpGenerator.cs`.
+Different methods are responsible of generating different parts of C# code (return types, api groups, selectors).

-To alter API methods and return types, search for `LinkedInApi.xml`.
+To add/alter API methods and return types, search for `LinkedInApi.xml`.
+This file describes the API in a human-readable and machine-readable way.
+Don't forget to re-generate the code (Service.tt).

 References